simoncaron/ansible-role-certbot-cloudflare/README.md

 ### Automatic Certificate Generation

-Currently the `standalone`, `webroot`, and `dns-cloudflare` methods are supported for generating new certificates using this role.

-**For a complete example**: see the fully functional test playbook in [molecule/default/playbook-standalone-nginx-aws.yml](molecule/default/playbook-standalone-nginx-aws.yml).
+This role supports generating new certificates using the `dns-cloudflare` method with Cloudflare DNS-01 challenge.

     certbot_create_if_missing: false

 Set `certbot_create_if_missing` to `yes` or `True` to let this role generate certs.

-    certbot_create_method: standalone

-Set the method used for generating certs with the `certbot_create_method` variable — current allowed values are: `standalone`, `webroot`, or `dns-cloudflare`.

     certbot_testmode: false